evankanderson/cartographer-1/examples/source-kpack-knative/README.md

 ### What next?

-The intention of this step-by-step guide was to demonstrate how the base shape of the supplychain in this repository is set up.
-This example supply chain has a little more to it (for instance, it leverages [Runnable] for declaratively expressing the desire of having PipelineRun objects being submitted when we detect new code changes), but the concepts remain the same.
+#### Swap out resources of the Supply Chain

 As you can tell, Cartographer is not necessarily tied to any of the resources
 utilized: if you want to switch [kpack] by any other image builder that does so with a declarative interface, go for it!

-Make sure to check out the [reference] to know more about Cartographer's custom resources, and the YAML in this directory for an example that leverages the same ideas here, but adds [knative] and [kapp-controller] to the mix.
+Indeed, the YAML in this directory replace the `deployer` resource in the supply chain described here with a resource that leverages [knative] and [kapp-controller].

+#### Expand on the Supply Chain

+The intention of this step-by-step guide was to illustrate the basic shape of the supplychain in this repository.
+Next, check out the [source-tekton-kpack-knative] example to see how testing can be added to the supply-chain.

 [ClusterBuilder]: https://github.com/pivotal/kpack/blob/main/docs/builders.md#cluster-builders
 [ClusterSupplyChain]: ../../site/content/docs/reference.md#ClusterSupplyChain